krasaee/alethic/README.md

 # Alethic Instruction-Based State Machine (Alethic ISM) [EXPERIMENTAL]

-**Note:** Although every component in this project is `mostly` operational, the entire system is EXPERIMENTAL.
+**Note:** Although every component in this project is `mostly` operational, the entire system is EXPERIMENTAL and lacks public documentation.
 Use with caution in production environments.

 **Alethic ISM** (Instruction-Based State Machine) is a versatile, modular framework for processing instructions as immutable state transitions.
 Originally inspired by research into animal-friendly language models, the system has evolved into a robust platform for executing a wide range of tasks—from natural language processing to complex graph-based state orchestration in distributed environments.